Dasian/dasian.github.io/_posts/2024-05-22-monkeytype-xss.md

 layout: post
 title:  "Monkeytype XSS"
 date:   2024-05-22 13:15:45 -0400
-categories: monkeytype writeup
+categories: writeup monkeytype
 ---
 How I got the white hat badge on monkeytype.com by finding a Cross Site Scripting vulnerability!

-## Introduction
+# Introduction
 [Monkeytype](https://monkeytype.com/){:target="_blank"}{:rel="noopener noreferrer"}
 is a website to test your typing speed.
 This concept isn't new but what sets this apart from its